cgoettel/recipes/entrees/birria-de-res.md

 ## Instructions

 1. In a heavy-bottom pot, add oil, tomatoes, onion, and garlic.
+1. Sweat for 10&ndash;15 minutes.
+There should be a decent layer of moisture at the bottom.
-1. Cook down a bit and add the allspice, black peppercorn, cumin, thyme, oregano, cinnamon, bay leaves, and chiles.
+1. Add the allspice, black peppercorn, cumin, thyme, oregano, cinnamon, bay leaves, and chiles.
-1. Sweat the mixture for 5(?) minutes.
-It should be just barely swimming in its own liquid.
-1. Add the white vinegar and water and simmer for 5&ndash;10 minutes, or until the chiles are rehydrated and soft.
+1. Add the white vinegar and water and bring to a boil.
+1. Lower the tempurature, partially cover, and vigorously simmer for 5&ndash;10 minutes, until the chiles are rehydrated and soft.
 1. Transfer mixture to a blender and blend until smooth.
 1. In a heavy-bottom pot, add ~2 L water (should have close to 4 L total for 20 tacos) and bring to a boil.
 1. Add blended mixture and continue to heat.